kushal-10/inventory-dynamics/docs/joss/paper.md

 ### Initialization

 To solve dual-sourcing problems, we use the `DualSourcingModel` and `DualSourcingNeuralController` classes, which define the sourcing model and its associated controller.
-In this example, we examine a dual-sourcing model characterized by the following parameters: the regular order lead time is 2; the expedited order lead time is 0; the regular order cost, $c_r$, is 0; the expedited order cost, $c_e$, is 20; and the initial inventory is 6.
+In the example below, we examine a dual-sourcing model characterized by the following parameters: the regular order lead time is 2; the expedited order lead time is 0; the regular order cost, $c_r$, is 0; the expedited order cost, $c_e$, is 20; and the initial inventory is 6.
 In addition, the holding cost, $h$, and the out-of-stock cost, $b$, are 5 and 495, respectively.
 Demand is drawn from a discrete uniform distribution over the integers $\{0,1,\dots,4\}$.
 In this example, we use a batch size of 256.

 ```python
 import torch